 4. Kishiwada Castle: An Artistic Castle and Garden

-The garden is designated as a National Scenic Spot, and the castle ruins are designated as Historic Sites of Osaka As you can see, the historical value of Osaka is highly regarded!
-The garden, called Hachijin-no-Niwa (Garden of Eight Battle Formations), was developed by a famous Japanese gardener, Mirei Shigemori, based on the strategic battle formation designed by Chinese general, Zhuge Liang.
+The garden is designated as a National Scenic Spot, and the castle ruins are designated as Historic Sites of Osaka.
+As you can see, the historical value of Osaka is highly regarded!
+The garden, called Hachijin-no-Niwa (Garden of Eight Battle Formations), was developed by a famous Japanese gardener, Mirei Shigemori, based on the strategic battle formation designed by the Chinese general Zhuge Liang.

 During the Danjiri Festival (Autumn Festival) period, danjiri floats are brought around Kishiwada Castle.
 The castle tower is illuminated both during the day and at night.